DC-Policy-Center/Rambutan/README.md

 # Rambutan
 The Raspberry Pi Stack for the D.C.
 Policy Center
 This will include
 * Scheduling
-* Lake Management
+* Waiau (Lake Management)
+    - dc-legislation: Data pulls for the city council
 * Dashboard Capabilities